meleu/rpie-art/INFO.md

 ## `creator`: OPTIONAL

-The artist that made the overlay image.
+The artist that made the art.

 **Example:**
 ```